|Nutrition Facts (per serving)|

 A sure-fire winner for sure!

-- 1/2 cup extra-virgin olive oil
+1/2 cup extra-virgin olive oil

-- 1 cup castor sugar
+1 cup caster sugar

-- 1 teaspoon vanilla extract
+1 teaspoon vanilla extract

-- 2 large free-range eggs
+2 large free-range eggs

-- 2 zucchini (peeled, seeds removed, and grated)
+2 zucchini, peeled, seeds removed, and grated

-- 1/2 teaspoon salt
+1/2 teaspoon salt

-- Pinch baking powder
+1 pinch baking powder

-- 1 teaspoon cinnamon (ground)
+1 teaspoon ground cinnamon

-- 1/2 cup raisins
+1/2 cup raisins

-Heat the oven to 350 F and grease a 2-pound loaf tin.
+Preheat the oven to 350 F and grease a 2-pound loaf tin.

 Put the oil, sugar, vanilla, and eggs into the bowl of the processor and blend for a few minutes until the mixture is thick and lighter in color.

 Add the grated zucchini and pineapple and stir.
 Pour the batter into a large roomy mixing bowl.

 Then, a little at a time, fold the dry mix into the wet using a large metal spoon.

 Finally gently stir in the nuts and fruits.

 Then place into the middle of the heated oven and bake for 60 minutes.
-The cake is ready when it is golden and well risen and when pierced with a skewer will come out clean (if not return it to the oven and cook a little longer).
+The zucchini bread is ready when it is golden and well risen and when pierced with a skewer will come out clean (if not return it to the oven and cook a little longer).

-This cake is a green and tropical version of a classic carrot cake.
+- This bread is a green and tropical version of a classic carrot cake.
 As with the carrot version, this one relies on the soft flavors and moisture from the vegetables and, of course, the fruit.
 You can substitute the zucchini with grated carrot, the results will be similar in texture.

 - To make the recipe easier, use a food processor to make this bread.
 Do not worry if you do not have one.
 You can use a hand whisk and a large mixing bowl wherever the recipe says blend.
 When adding the grated zucchini and pineapple, follow carefully by folding rather than whisking.
 For this, we recommend using a metal spoon.